Tacoma agrees to pay $8 million to settle lawsuit by man paralyzed in 2011 police shooting

 The city and the attorneys it hired to defend the case objected to the trial being held via Zoom.
 They had urged further delays until the trial could be held in person, arguing that the constitutionality of remote trials had yet to be determined and that the proceedings so far had raised questions of fairness.

-“Since this all-remote trial began with jury selection, it was clear that the

-constitutional protections of the Seventh Amendment … and the sanctity only an in-person proceeding can maintain, had all been lost,” wrote attorney Anne Bremner, hired by the city to conduct the trial, in a motion for a mistrial filed Wednesday.
+“Since this all-remote trial began with jury selection, it was clear that theconstitutional protections of the Seventh Amendment … and the sanctity only an in-person proceeding can maintain, had all been lost,” wrote attorney Anne Bremner, hired by the city to conduct the trial, in a motion for a mistrial filed Wednesday.

 The case settled before the judge addressed those concerns.